 - Qualifying for the student travel stipend to the AAS Annual Conference provided all criteria are met.

 - Qualifying for other AAS grants, fellowships and prizes intended for students.

-Available to the spouse of a current, regular AAS member.
-The fee paid by the regular member should be based on the higher income of the two.
-Associate membership is activated via the regular member’s profile.
+Associate membership is available to a spouse of a regular AAS member whose membership is current during the same time frame and the fee paid by the regular member is to be based on the higher income of the two.
+Associate members have the same benefits as regular members but are not mailed the printed Journal of Asian Studies.
+The Associate membership is activated via the regular member’s profile.

 Misuse of member privileges, such as, but not limited to, sharing the individual password to access the Membership section of the AAS website, and using membership to receive publications for an institution, will result in membership termination.